Skip to main content

 Step 2: Authorize Constants

-You’ll be redirected to GitHub to authorize the Constants application.
+You’ll be redirected to GitHub to authorize the Constants app.
 We request:

 • Read access to your repositories (for importing scripts)